 Recesspreneurs didn’t require funding to start because the organization operated in conjunction with Babson’s own after-school program at the Barton Road site.
 Oliver adds that he also had vital, early guidance and support for his action plan from the Arthur M. Blank Center for Entrepreneurship, the Lewis Institute, and then-President Len Schlesinger.
 “I never ever spent time on a business plan—I created an action plan.
 Here’s our vision, here’s our goal, these are the steps needed to get where we’re going,” Oliver says.
-As his project developed, it was awarded a small grant from the Blank Center’s Butler Venture Accelerator and $2,500 from the Clinton Global Initiative.
+As his project developed, it was awarded a small grant from the Blank Center’s Butler Launch Pad and $2,500 from the Clinton Global Initiative.

 Recesspreneurs currently is establishing programs with Wellesley College, Brandeis University, and Boston College.
 The group recently has begun entrepreneurship lessons through Artists for Humanity, a Boston nonprofit that exposes inner-city students to the arts.
 “Each and every individual needs the entrepreneurial mindset to succeed in any field, not just business,” says Oliver.
 “This is what Babson believes, so my education has been a great fit.”